mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Paektu Mountain](https://en.wikipedia.org/w/index.php?title=Paektu_Mountain&oldid=1322905486) - Paektu Mountain or Baekdu Mountain (Korean: 백두산) is an active stratovolcano on the Chinese–North Korean border.
+In China, it is known as Changbai Mountain (Chinese: 长白山).
+At 2,744 m (9,003 ft), it is the tallest mountain in North Korea and Northeast China and the tallest mountain of the Baekdu-daegan and Changbai mountain ranges.
+The highest peak, c...

 - [Billy Mitchell (gamer)](https://en.wikipedia.org/w/index.php?title=Billy_Mitchell_(gamer)&oldid=1316726890) - William James Mitchell Jr. (born July 16, 1965) is an American video game player.
 Throughout the 1980s and 1990s, he was recognized for numerous records on classic video games before disputes arose over their legitimacy beginning in 2018.
 Mitchell has also appeared in several documentaries on competitive gaming and retrogaming.
 In 1982, Mitchell was...

 - [Low-background steel](https://en.wikipedia.org/w/index.php?title=Low-background_steel&oldid=1308653917) - Low-background steel, also known as pre-war steel and pre-atomic steel, is any steel produced prior to the detonation of the first nuclear bombs in the 1940s and 1950s.
 Typically obtained from ships (either as part of regular scrapping or shipwrecks) and other steel artifacts of this era, it is often used for modern particle detectors because more ...